willopez/traefik-jwt-extractor/README.md

 3. Decodes and parses the JSON to find the access token
 4. Adds the token to the Authorization header as `Bearer <token>`

-## Security Considerations

-- Always use HTTPS in production
-- Enable the `secure` cookie flag in production
-- Consider your SameSite cookie policy needs
-- Ensure your Supabase configuration aligns with these settings

 ## Development

 To develop or test the plugin locally: